LukeGarnham/Stumps-and-Studs-MS4/README.md

  - Contact Us:  All 3 fields are required.
     - Name:  There is no restriction on the characters entered but there is a maximum length of 50 characters imposed.
     - Email Address:  This must contain an @ symbol with text either side of it.
 After the @ symbol, there must be a full stop followed by more text.
 A fake email address (such as !5%Hg@kdfsdsf.com) can be entered into this field which is not ideal.
 Since the email address provided will be how my fictional company responds to any messages submitted, providing a fake email address providers little benefit to anyone.
 I also think the risk is pretty low.
 However, a future implementation would be to only allow logged in users to access and use the Contact form.
 I could then remove this field since the users email address is already in the database.
 Since their email address has been verified when creating the account, it would always be a valid one.
     - Message:  This textfield has no validation rules applied or limits to the length of text or restrictions on the characters users can use.
-As mentioned above in the [Features Left To Implement / Known Bugs](#features-left-to-implement-/-known-bugs) section, I would have liked to explore adding some validation rules to this field if I had more time.
+As mentioned above in the [Features Left To Implement And Known Bugs](#features-left-to-implement-and-known-bugs) section, I would have liked to explore adding some validation rules to this field if I had more time.

 #### Checkout Form